 Q: How can an equalizer help my car audio system?

-A: When you ask other car stereo fans whether you need to add an equalizer to your system, you may get a shorthand response dismissing this component as an elaborate tone control.
+A: When you ask other car stereo fans whether you need to add an equalizer (EQ) to your system, you may get a shorthand response dismissing this component as an elaborate tone control.
 While it's true that people who can't seem to stop twiddling with their bass and treble knobs tend to love the precise tone shaping capabilities an equalizer affords, there's a bit more to the story.
 When you know how to use it, a quality EQ will let you compensate for the noisiest component in your system — your car.

 Most vehicles have a natural resonant frequency between 100 and 200 HZ, so even an otherwise perfectly balanced system can seem to get a bump at these frequencies, exaggerating them in a way that can muddy your sound.
 With a graphic EQ, it's easy for you to reach out and clean up your sound by cutting the offending bandwidths and boosting those frequencies that would otherwise be masked.
-Similarly, an EQ will also let you compensate for the road noise that typically occurs between 25 and 200 Hz.
+Similarly, an EQ will also let you compensate for the road noise that typically masks music between 25 and 200 Hz.

 An EQ can also help you adjust for the acoustic properties of the materials found inside your vehicle.
 The glass in your car, a highly reflective surface, can overemphasize highs and make for a particularly "live" (reverberation-heavy) sound.
 On the other hand, the definition or "crispness" of your entire system can easily be dulled by absorbent surfaces like your car or truck's carpeted interior.
 You can use an equalizer to remedy each one of these ills, boosting the frequencies you're missing and attenuating the ones your vehicle exaggerates.
-When you make these adjustments, use a light touch on those EQ slider switches — a boost of 10 dB works your amplifier ten times harder, and this can introduce distortion.
+When you make these adjustments, try to use a light touch on those EQ adjustments — a boost of 10 dB works your amplifier ten times harder, and this can introduce distortion.